SkoolNotes/Taproot/2020HIST201/KBhHIST201Qing1500s.md

             * Interpreted their license to say that they would only need to pay taxes at major international ports
             * In defense, the company declared war against the Mughals
             * The Mughals retailated by destroying corporate stations
+            * Eventually forced negotiations to sing Muslim ships bound for Mecca
             *